The Twenty One Pilots obsession continues.

 The interviewer asked him a fascinating question: what is the mission of Twenty One Pilots?
 From whence their lyrics, their musical style?

-I was particularly interested when the interviewer asked him what the mission and purpose of Twenty One Pilots was; what explains the origin of their lyrics, their musical style?
-He struggled to answer, wading through the numbers game that dominates the music industry — profits, number of fans — and admitted these tempts him.
-But, he said, what really drives him is the idea that their music makes people think about life’s deepest and most universal questions.
-He said if their music lifted just one person up, making his or her life better and more full of joy, then that was the mission of Twenty One Pilots.
-“I don’t just want to entertain people,” he said, “I want them to think with me, to think about universally true things.
+Tyler struggled to answer.
+He spoke of the numbers game that dominates the music industry — profits, number of fans.
+He admitted these tempt to distract him.
+But what really drives him, he said, is the idea that their music makes people think about life’s deepest and most universal questions.
+“If our music can lift up just one person, making their life better and more joyful, then that is the mission of Twenty One Pilots.
+I don’t just want to entertain people, I want them to think with me, to think about universally true things.
 I’m a seeker.
 I ask questions and hope they lead to joy.”

 Prophets of Zeitgeist

 Rapping deep into darkest reality

 facing the face of fear, and longing

 to be found, and by Truth set free